tsurumeso/pysparcl/README.md

 Python implementation of the sparse clustering methods of Witten and Tibshirani (2010).

 ## Demo results

+Each sample has 1000 features, and 1 % of them are informative.

 |Hierarchical clustering|Sparse hierarchical clustering|
 |:-:|:-:|
 |![](images/hc.png)|![](images/shc.png)|